Fallen-Breath/PCRC/readme.md

 `password`: The password of the Minecraft account if you are using `mojang` type online mode login

+`store_token`: When set to true and the `authenticate_type` is `microsoft`, the microsoft login token will be saved to file `token.json`.
+When launching PCRC the stored token will be loaded and used if it's not expired.
+Noted: The login token will be stored in plaintext

 `address`: IP Address of the Minecraft server

 `port`: Port of the Minecraft server